 Though all cases vary and none is predictive, Nick’s experience includes:

-- In 2019, representing CoStar Group, an international commercial real estate data firm, in copyright and unfair competition litigation in federal court in Missouri, and coordinating related copyright lawsuits against the defendant’s agents in The Philippines and India.
+- In 2019, obtaining a $500 million judgment for CoStar Group, an international commercial real estate data firm, in copyright, CFAA and unfair competition litigation against a major U.S. competitor, and coordinating related copyright lawsuits against the competitor’s agents in The Philippines and India.
+The judgment is the largest in history for the infringement of copyrighted images.
 The developments in this case have been reported on by The Wall Street Journal, The American Lawyer, Bisnow, The Telegraph, The Business Journal, and Law360.

 - In 2019, representing HSBC in a $508 million mortgage-backed securities suit in New York.
-In December 2017 a New York appellate court reversed the trial court and dismissed the claims against HSBC.
+In December 2017 a New York intermediate appellate court reversed the trial court and dismissed the claims against HSBC.
 Law360 reported that “the ruling marks the first time a case of its kind has been dismissed on this basis.”
+In 2019, following oral argument, the New York Court of Appeals affirmed, dismissing the half billion dollar action.

 - Representing major motion picture studios in the landmark MGM v.
 Grokster copyright case against the providers of peer-to-peer file-sharing services, including Kazaa.